Job outlooks for Senior government managers and officials

 • There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Senior government managers and officials in Northwest Territories:
+Here are some key facts about senior government managers and officials in the Saskatoon - Biggar region:

 • Senior government managers and officials mainly work in the following sectors: